bssyco/jDoc/README.md

 ## Quick start

-jDoc need html file for main structure of page and a meta file to call resources, map links and urls and build page on client browser.
+jDoc needs html file for main structure of page and a meta file to call resources, maps links and urls and builds page on client browser.

 Meta file is a json file, similar page name, with extention of '.meta.json'.

 You don't need any reference for meta file on your html page. when you call a page, for example 'index.html', meta file with name of
-'index.meta.json' is also loaded with page and then jDoc render and build your page on browser.
+'index.meta.json' is also loaded with page and then jDoc renders and builds your page on browser.

 For use jDoc, first you need to reference jquery library.